Mystery over American woman missing from Caribbean cruise excursion

 Ann Evans, 55, was reported missing after she didn’t return to the Holland America Line cruise ship docked in Philipsburg, Sint Maarten, on November 20, according to a missing person alert.

+“Following coordination between [police] and other partners, contact has been made with the individual in question,” the Police Force of Sint Maarten wrote in an update Friday.

+“In accordance with the laws governing privacy and the protection of personal data, no additional information will be released about the individual or their circumstances,” authorities added.

-After she disembarked the ship, Evans took a bus to Marigot, French Saint Martin, but “did not return to the bus or to the cruise ship,” the Police Force of Sint Maarten said in an update Thursday.
+Evans disembarked the ship last week and took a bus to Marigot, French Saint Martin, but “did not return to the bus or to the cruise ship” after the excursion, the Police Force of Sint Maarten said Thursday.

-The police force said it had “carried out extensive checks and followed multiple lines of information in accordance with legal guidelines.”
+Through their search, the police force found that Evans had used her passport to check into a hotel on the French side of the island.

 “Based on information gathered during the investigation, KPSM has reason to believe that a female matching Ms. Evans’ description checked into a hotel on the French side of the island using her passport.”